 164.035 Defenses to theft.

-(3) In a prosecution for theft by receiving, it is a defense that the defendant received, retained, concealed or disposed of the property with the intent of restoring it to the owner.
+• Intent to restore property: This defense applies to theft by receiving charges when the defendant received, retained, concealed, or disposed of the property with the intent to return it to the owner.

 164.043 Theft in the third degree.